 This course covers the construction of conventional and unitized frames used in automobiles.
 The principles of measurement and alignment of both frames and suspensions will be studied.
-Students will learn about the different types of measuring equipment and have hands-on training using our 3D measuring system and Chief E-Z Liner frame machine.
+Students will learn about the different types of measuring equipment and have hands-on training using our Chief 3D measuring system, Chief Velocity computerized measuring system, and Chief E-Z Liner frame machine.
 Skills and safety using frame straightening equipment will be emphasized.
 Prerequisite: AUTN114, AUTN121, CRTN101, CRTN105

-CRTN225 Advanced Automotive Refinishing
+CRTN225 Advanced Automotive Refinishing 5 Credits

 This course covers the skills and procedures needed to apply topcoat finishes to the automobile.
 The course will cover such topics as color theory, paint mixing, blending and tinting techniques, and paint problems.
-Application of topcoat finishes will include single stage, basecoat/clearcoat, multi-stage and custom paint systems.
+Application of topcoat finishes will include single stage, basecoat/clearcoat, multi-stage, waterborne, and custom paint systems.
 Safety and proper handling of refinish materials will be emphasized.
 All students will refinish body panels and complete vehicles in a controlled environment.
 Prerequisite: CRTN101, CRTN105, CRTN201